At the opening of the 1997 session on 1997-JAN-17, Speaker of the House Joe Souki said

 of sex."

-include state worker's health and death benefits accruing to a "life partner,"
+would include state worker's health and death benefits accruing to a "life partner,"

 the ability to file joint state tax returns, workers' compensation benefits and criminal

-victims' rights, family leave and other rights.
+victims' rights, family leave, and other rights.

-A Joint Conference Committee of the house and senate met on 1997-MAR-3 to
+A Joint Conference Committee of the House and Senate met on 1997-MAR-3 to

 promote their own versions of the bills.